robomechanics/MiniRHex/README.md

 1. Connect the MiniRHex to your computer via the Micro USB port
 2. Open MiniRHex.ino in the OpenCM IDE and check that under "Tools":
    - "Board" is set to ROBOTIS OpenCM9.04
-   - "Port" is set to the correct COM port (whichever COM port is added when MiniRhex is plugged in)
+   - "Port" is set to the correct COM port (whichever COM port is added when MiniRHex is plugged in)
 3. Ensure the motor zeros in leg_info.cpp are correct
 4. Set desired gait parameters in gait_parameters.cpp
 5. Click the download icon in the upper left corner of the OpenCM IDE (wait until it reports "Done Downloading")